Fractals in rate-induced tipping: Examples

 We now explain the connection between the three fractal observations reported above.
-The repeller of the autonomous map~\eqref{eq.example1} (Fractal 1) is composed of the union of the middle third Cantor set of the tent map~\eqref{eq:tent} and other components in $x\in[0,4/3]\equiv[x^{u,1},x^{u,3}]$ created by the third linear branch in Eq.~\eqref{eq.example1} due to re-injection.
-This fractal can be directly connected to the fractal in $\Delta \lambda$ (for $r\rightarrow \infty$, Fractal 2) by noting that, due to the simplicity of the effect of $\lambda$ in the dynamics specified in Eq.~\eqref{eq.lambdaTent}, a variation $\Delta \lambda$ is equivalent to the dynamics at $\lambda_+$ with the initial condition given by one map~\eqref{eq.example1} iteration $F_A(x_0,\lambda=\lambda(s=0)=0)$ of the initial condition $x_0=x^*(\lambda=\lambda_-=-\lambda_+)$.
-The connection to the fractal in $r$ (fixed $\Delta \lambda > \Delta \lambda_{c1}$, Fractal 3) to the other fractals is more subtle and will be fully discussed in the next section.
+The repeller of the autonomous map~\eqref{eq.example1} (the phase-space fractal) is composed of the union of the middle third Cantor set of the tent map~\eqref{eq:tent} and other components in $x\in[0,4/3]\equiv[x^{u,1},x^{u,3}]$ created by the third linear branch in Eq.~\eqref{eq.example1} due to re-injection.
+This fractal can be directly connected to the fractal in $\Delta \lambda$ (for $r\rightarrow \infty$, the parameter-space fractal) by noting that, due to the simplicity of the effect of $\lambda$ in the dynamics specified in Eq.~\eqref{eq.lambdaTent}, a variation $\Delta \lambda$ is equivalent to the autonomous map, Eq.~\eqref{eq.example1}, initialized at $x_0 = F_A(x^* - \lambda_+;0)$, i.e., at the one-time iteration (with parameter $\lambda=\tanh(0)=0$) of the fixed point $x^*$ of the map $F_A$ with parameter $\lambda_-=-\lambda_+$.
+This provides a direct connection of the parameter-space fractal to the phase-space fractal.
+The connection to the fractal in $r$ (fixed $\Delta \lambda > \Delta \lambda_{c1}$, the rate-space fractal) to the other fractals is more subtle and will be fully discussed in the next section.
 An intuitive explanation is that for values $r_{c1} < r < r_{c2}$ the trajectories enter the region $x^{u,1} < x < x^{u,3}$ and experience a transiently chaotic dynamics.
 The closer $r$ is to any critical rate $r_c$, the longer $x_n$ spends between the (frozen path of the) unstable periodic orbits reproducing closely the dynamics of the fractal repeller (at $\lambda=\lambda_+$).
 This picture is confirmed in Fig.~\ref{fig:rates}, which shows the dynamics of tracking and tipping trajectories for different $r$'s.